frzkhn/system_call_table_generator/sh/README.md

-# system_call_table_generator
+# sh: system_call_table_generator

+- This architecture does have single ABI. syscall.tbl contains the information like
+    - system call number
+    - name
+    - entry
+    - comments

+- The scripts syscallhdr.sh will generate uapi header- arch/sh/include/uapi/asm/unistd.h.

+- The script syscalltbl.sh will generate syscalls.h
-This script will generate arch/sh/include/uapi/asm/unistd.h and arch/sh/kernel/syscall.S by reading syscall.tbl file
+  which will be included by syscall.S file